Rishabh-Bajpai/Personal-Guru/README.md

 ## Running the Application

-To run the application, you need to have three components running: the Ollama LLM server, the Coqui TTS server, and the main Flask application.
+To run the application, you need to have three components running: the Ollama LLM server, the Coqui TTS server (optional), and the main Flask application.

 ### 1. Ollama (LLM Server)